A Nice Guy

-A Nice Guy was completed in 2017 and is an official selection for 13 festivals.
-It's currently in consideration for various others.
+A Nice Guy was completed in 2017 and is an official selection for 15 festivals!
 The film has won the Award of Merit at IndieFEST and the Award of Recognition at the Best Shorts Competition.
 Its lead, Dominique Nieves, won the Best Actress Award at the Oniros Film Awards and Women's Only Entertainment Film Festival.

 Everything Digital Film Festival - This Event has Passed

 International Puerto Rican Heritage Film Festival - This Event has Passed

 Official Latino Short Film Festival - This Event has Passed